open-socialism/open-socialism-site/assess-dc/metrics/wealth-equality.md

 ## The Result

-The result is that DC countries have a endlessly worsening distribution of wealth.
+The result is that DC countries have a worsening distribution of wealth.
 USA is a particularly bad example with statistics such as:

 * The bottom 80% of Americans own 7% of the nation's wealth.
 * The top 1% own 40% of the nation's wealth.

 [http://www.businessinsider.com.au/inequality-in-the-us-is-much-more-extreme-than-you-think-2015-6](http://www.businessinsider.com.au/inequality-in-the-us-is-much-more-extreme-than-you-think-2015-6){:target="_blank"}

-However, excluding the homeless, there is a large band of people on a low income which is much better than feudal peasants so the distribution is not as extreme as it could be at least at the lower end.
+However, excluding the homeless, there is a large band of people on a low income.
+They are much better than feudal peasants so the distribution is not as extreme as it could be at least at the lower end.

 Assessment: 3/10